 Determining What Your Food Truck Problem Is

-The first step in trying to turn these trucks around is to get them to understand that low sales are a symptom, not a problem.
-Some will say that we’re just using semantics, but the difference we explain, between labeling a low or sliding sales as a problem versus a symptom is a critical distinction.
+The first step in trying to turn these trucks around is to get them to understand that low sales are a symptom.
+They are not a problem.
+Some may say that we’re just using semantics.
+The difference between labeling low or sliding sales as a problem versus a symptom is critical.

-When sales are viewed as the problem, vendors often automatically assume the solution is to spend more time and/or spend money on the marketing of their food truck.
+When sales are viewed as the problem, vendors often automatically make the wrong assumptions.
+Their solution is to spend more time and/or spend money on the marketing of their food truck.
 While marketing will always be an important part of generating sales for mobile food vendors, a change in marketing is almost never the cure for poor sales totals.

 Sure, if your sales are at levels that are too low or have been dropping, a different marketing approach might help.
 In more cases than not, the problem usually has more to do with what you’re doing or not doing in your food truck every day and how you’re customers perceive your mobile food business.

 Ask Yourself These Questions To Help Determine Your Food Truck Problem: